-Grade Level: 11-12 Principles of Marketing provides a basic introduction to the scope and importance of marketing Course #: 5914 in the global economy.
-Emphasis is placed on oral and written communications, mathematical Length: 1 or 2 Semesters applications, problem solving, and critical thinking skills as they relate to Credits: 1 per semester, advertising/promotion/selling, distribution, financing, marketing-information management, maximum of 2 semesters, pricing, and product/service management. maximum of 2 credits Diploma: Counts as a Directed Elective or Elective for all Diplomas Dual Credit Availability Required Prerequisite: Principles of Business Management, may be taken concurrently
+Grade Level: 11-12 Marketing Fundamentals provides a basic introduction to the scope and importance of

+Course #: 5914 marketing in the global economy.
+Emphasis is placed on oral and written communications,

+Length: 1 or 2 Semesters mathematical applications, problem solving, and critical thinking skills as they relate to

+Credits: 1 per semester, advertising/promotion/selling, distribution, financing, marketing-information management,

+maximum of 2 semesters, pricing, and product/service management.

+maximum of 2 credits

+Diploma: Counts as a

+Directed Elective or Elective

+for all Diplomas

+Dual Credit Availability

+Required Prerequisite:

+Principles of Business

+Management, may be taken

+concurrently

 CTE Concentrator A - Marketing and Sales Pathway